<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=445056146107513&amp;ev=PageView&amp;noscript=1">

 3. Creating multi-sheet templates

 I’ve got to start with the basics.
-First, this quick tip covers some general tricks to create, rename, and reorder multi sheet drawings.
+First, this quick tip covers some general tricks to create, rename, and reorder multi-sheet drawings.

 Second, it’s a necessity to use the browser in conjunction with multi-sheet drawings.
 Different references are created in the browser depending on how you create your drawing views.
 These references can be controlled independently to control the visibility and suppression of different components in both views and parts lists.
 Once you master this relationship you will be able to customize your sheets to represent any component in your design.